Use as REST API

 Create an API key

 Just follow the steps described in this topic.
-You will pass this your API key as the Authorization HTTP header in your requests to the API.
+You will pass the API key as the Authorization HTTP header in your requests to the API.

 Review reference for API that you want to call